axelvaldez/radical-companies/_posts/RADICAL COMPANIES/EN/2022-03-16-RADICAL-COMPANIES-impatient.markdown

    <ul>
     <li>Each member determines their <em>Predictable  Recurring Income</em> (PRI).
 This is what they need to take home every month.</li>
     <li>Along with expenses, loan repayment, and other fixed expenses, the sum of all PRIs determines what for simplicity we’ll call the company’s breakeven point.</li>
-    <li>Every month, the company pays its bills and all PRIs and what’s left is distributed as Earned Dividends according to each person’s <SPAN>RAD</SPAN>  allocations.
+    <li>Every month, the company pays its bills and all PRIs and what’s left is distributed as Earned Dividends according to each person’s <span style="font-size:smaller; ">RAD</SPAN>  allocations.
 This is the happy path.</li>
     <li>When revenue doesn’t cover the breakeven point, a <em>PRI Account</em> for each member provides predictability.
 As a company we can get a loan or  an investment for this fund.
 Then, as needed, money flows out of the <em>PRI Account</em> to cover a member’s full PRI.</li>
     <li>Each co-owner is responsible for her <em>PRI Account</em> and has to pay back what they got out of it.
 Most likely, this will be paid back out of Earned Dividends once revenue goes above breakeven, but this is something you’d have to experiment with.</li>
     <li>In the worst case, if the company goes belly up, then if the <em>PRI Account</em> was funded with investment money, there’s no “debt” to be paid back.
 If it was funded with a loan, then people with unpaid balances have to make good on that loan.</li>